-Governor Snyder vetoed this measure in July 2017 on the basis that this accelerated tax break would cause to much of a strain on the state treasury too soon.
-The passage of this bill will reduce revenue going into the State General Fund, State School Aid Fund, Michigan Transportation Fund and other revenue sharing with local and municipal government units (e.g. cities and townships).
-The legislature disagreed and executed a historic override of the governor's veto to cause the full potential of the sales tax on the difference to benefit Michigan taxpayers sooner.
-The veto override is even more interesting politically when you consider that a Republican-controlled legislature superseded its own Republican governor.
-Despite the effect on revenue, the tax break will likely stimulate more economic activity in automobile sales or leases to benefit Michigan businesses.
-There is nothing that prohibits the Legislature from passing laws that appropriate funds from other sources to cover any budget shortfalls.
+Governor Snyder vetoed this measure in July 2017 on the basis that this accelerated tax break would cause too much strain on the state budget too soon.
+The passage of this bill will reduce revenue going into the State General Fund, State School Aid Fund, Michigan Transportation Fund and other revenue sharing programs with local and municipal governments.
+The legislature disagreed and overrode the governor’s veto to cause the full potential of the sales tax on the difference to benefit Michigan taxpayers sooner.
+This historic veto override is even more interesting when you consider that a Republican-controlled legislature turned on its own Republican governor.